Indonesian fires worsen, Singapore smog sets record

 An APRIL statement said the company and third-party suppliers had a "strict no-burn policy" for all concessions in Indonesia.

-An analysis of satellite maps and government data by Reuters and the think tank World Resources Institute also revealed spot fires on land licensed to Singapore-listed First Resources Ltd (FRLD.SI) and Indonesia's Provident Agro (PALM.JK).
+An analysis of satellite maps and government data by Reuters and the think tank World Resources Institute also revealed spot fires on land licensed to Singapore-listed First Resources Ltd and Indonesia's Provident Agro.

 The analysis did not reveal the cause of the fires or who was at fault.

-A spokeswoman for Golden Agri Resources (GAGR.SI), SMART's Singapore-listed parent, said the company knew of no hotspots on its concessions.
+A spokeswoman for Golden Agri Resources, SMART's Singapore-listed parent, said the company knew of no hotspots on its concessions.

 Illegal burning on Indonesia's Sumatra island typically takes place in the June to September dry season to clear space for palm oil plantations.
 This year's fires are unusually widespread and the haze is the worst in Singapore's history.